-If you’re doing day trips or low-intesity overnight trips you might be able to get away with a pair of low cut hiking boots that can double as your walking shoes.
+If you’re doing day trips or low-intensity overnight trips you might be able to get away with a pair of low cut hiking boots that can double as your walking shoes.

 Buying Travel Shoes Online: Zappos Review

 I knew I had a pair of hiking boots.
 Somewhere.
 They served me well during a 3-week backpacking trip in Poland years ago.
-After digging around for them, i found my trusty Merrells tucked away in my parents’ garage.
+After digging around for them, I found my trusty Merrells tucked away in my parents’ garage.
 A few seeds in them.
 And what else… chewed up padding.
 Apparently a mouse had found the hiking boots before me.

-While this takes its toll on the environment because of shipping, the stress is saves me (plus the long drive to REI) certainly pays off.
+While this takes its toll on the environment because of shipping, the stress it saves me (plus the long drive to REI) certainly pays off.
 But then there’s the problem of costs.
 Shipping costs a lot of money.

 The $90 pair slipped off my feet.
 They were sort of elasticy.

 The $115 pair was really heavy.
-Plus they are made of Goretex which, for environmental reasons, I’m on the fence about.
+Plus, they are made of Gore-Tex which, for environmental reasons, I’m on the fence about.

 But now I’ve experienced it for myself.
 I will definitely shop there again since it makes my life so much easier.